rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

-Now our feature to view a single user is completed and can be accessed at `http://localhost:8888/users/view/<some_num>` (**`<some_num>`** should be replaced with a numeric id of a user e.g. http://localhost:8888/users/view/2 to view details of a single user with an id of 2.
+Now our feature to view a single user is completed and can be accessed at `http://localhost:8888/users/view/<some_num>` (**`<some_num>`** should be replaced with a numeric id of a user; e.g. http://localhost:8888/users/view/2 to view details of a single user with an id of 2.

 Next, we implement the action method to add a new user; i.e. **actionAdd()**.